tobiaswuerth/pyscribe/README.md

 This starts two processes:
 1. Recorder
-   - Records audio from the configured/selected loopback device (system audio)
+   - Records system audio from the configured/selected loopback device
-   - Saves recordings as `.wav` files in segments of configured length (default 60 seconds)
+   - Saves recordings as `.wav` files in segments of configured length (default 5min)

 2. Transcriber
    - Monitors output directory for untranscribed audio files